 They are also wonderful for pest control around the garden and eat insects (especially ticks).
 Be warned though—they are noisy!
 This noise can be continual, and unless you can tune it out, it may drive you crazy.

-We had guinea fowl for several years and although they are alert to anything unfamiliar, they get alarmed by inconsequential things too, such as a plastic bag blowing across the yard or a garden hoe left in a different place.
+We had guinea fowl for several years and although they are alert to anything unfamiliar, they get alarmed by inconsequential things too, such as a plastic bag blowing across the yard or a garden hoe left in a different place than normal.